In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 But if you care for your materials, most of those things will last for years.
 You’ll end up replacing only the consumable stuff (markers, paper, etc.) and you’ll recycle the teacher’s manuals with each subsequent child.

-Okay, let’s get on with the supplies lists!!
+Okay, let’s get on with the different supplies lists!!

 - Laminator & 3 mil pouches – not necessary, but a lot of homeschool moms seem to have a thing for laminating.
 My cheap laminator & pouches.
 (You don’t need a fancy one and you don’t need to pay a printing store to laminate for you.)

-This is a good basic laser color printer.
+This is a good basic laser color printer (with 2 sided printing).
+We decided to go with an “all-in-one” so I could copy/ scan more easily.
+Also, my husband runs a business from home, so he uses it as well.
 This is the exact “all-in-one” color laser printer, scanner, copier we have.
-It’s easy to set up and syncs with your phone easily too. - Electric Sharpener- this one has 4.5 stars from 10,000+ reviews on Amazon!
+It’s easy to set up and syncs with your phone easily too.
+It’s HUGE so you have to have the space for it. - Electric Sharpener- this one has 4.5 stars from 10,000+ reviews on Amazon!

 - Post it tabs – to mark your spot in student books, curriculum manuals, read alouds, etc. Trust me!
 You want something for marking your page!
 I like the repositionable ones like this.
 (I tried an off-brand once and they didn’t stick.)

 - Regular Post its – Post-its get a lot of use at our house!
-All kinds of lists, activities.
+I use sticky notes for all kinds of lists, activities, page markers, etc.

-- Clipboards – we own one per person and end up using them for lots of random activities.
+- Clipboards – The’yre usually $1.00-$2.00 at Walmart during back to school season.
+We own one per person and end up using them for lots of random activities.

-- Personal Size Dry Erase Board – I like these ones with one handwriting side & one blank side – we use these small ones way more often than our large one! (p.s.
+- Personal Size Dry Erase Board – I like these ones with one handwriting side & one blank side – we use these small ones way more often than our large one!
+Dry erase is a fun way to practice writing almost anything. (p.s.
 I will never use a chalk board.
 I hate the texture of writing with chalk.
 LOL #UnpopularOpinion)

 - Tons of dry eraser markers – so many, seriously.
-I’ve purchased Expo and off brands over the years and find the Expo ones work better & last longer.
+I’ve purchased Expo and off brand dry erase markers over the years and find the Expo ones work better & last longer.

 - Blank printer paper – so much paper.
 I buy it in bulk on Amazon or from Costco now.

-- Binders & Page protectors – We do a portfolio for each child.
-A binder with page protectors for them to store their best completed work in.
-This is the simplest way I know to keep a record of what they complete.
+- Binders & Page protectors – We do a 2-3 inch binder portfolio for each child.
+This is just a 3-ring binder with page protectors for them to store their best completed work in.
+It’s the simplest way I know to keep a record of what they complete.
 We don’t save everything – just really cute art projects & the best of the best work from each year.

 These are the types of things I buy in bulk, on the cheap during back to school.
 I usually stick to brand name for these items as we’ve found the off-brands don’t hold up as well.